NutritionDay: Performance of the nutritionDay audit

-Each unit receives feedback about its position compared to all other participating units of the same specialty type.
+Each unit receives an online feedback report about its nutritional care position compared to all other participating units of the same specialty type.
 Repeated participation in the audit allows benchmarking designed to enhance learning within units and to track changes in local practice and international trends.

 nutritionDay questionnaires

-Based on four to five questionnaires, information of the participating hospital units or nursing home and their patients and residents is collected.
-Of particular interest are the unit organisation and structure, health status and nutritional care of the patients, weight monitoring, and food intake.
-The unit acts as direct care unit of a group of patients with all its specific characteristics, its occupational group, its patient’s population, and the local culture is from special interest.
-A characteristic of the project is the direct interrogation of the patient about their nutritional behaviour on nutritionDay and if there were reasons for not eating.
+Based on four to five questionnaires (available on nutritionDay.org), information of the participating hospital units or nursing home and their patients and residents is collected.
+Of particular interest are the unit organization and structure, health status and nutritional care of the patients, weight monitoring, and food intake.
+The unit acts as direct care unit of a group of patients with all its specific characteristics, its occupational group, its patient's population, and the local culture is from special interest.
+A characteristic of the project is the direct interview with the patient about their nutritional behavior on nutritionDay and if there were reasons for not eating.

 nutritionDay Oncology

 Nutritional treatment plays an important role for patients who suffer from cancer.
 In studies it has been shown that weight stable cancer patients have a better prognosis than cancer patients with weight loss: in concrete, a lower number of treatment-related adverse reactions in weight stable patients is reported, the response to cancer treatment is increased, the patient reports a higher activity level and a better subjective quality of life.

 Moreover, the actual survival rate of weight stable patients is higher compared to patients with weight loss.

-The importance of nutritional treatment of cancer patients was reason to appoint „nutritionDay oncology“ the first disease-specific focus of the nutritionDay audit for the years 2012 and 2013.
+The importance of nutritional treatment of cancer patients was reason to appoint "nutritionDay oncology“ the first disease-specific focus of the nutritionDay audit for the years 2012 and 2013.

-The project „nutritionDay oncology“, comprises three additional questionnaires which collect nutritional data of patients who suffer from cancer.
-Data obtained from „nutritionDay oncology“ will be incorporated into the new ESPEN (European Society for Clinical nutrition and Metabolism) guidelines and thus increase their practical worth.
+The project "nutritionDay oncology“, comprises three additional questionnaires which collect nutritional data of patients who suffer from cancer.
+Data obtained from "nutritionDay oncology“ will be incorporated into the new ESPEN (European Society for Clinical nutrition and Metabolism) guidelines and thus increase their practical worth.

 nutritionDay Objectives

-The overall objective of the nutritionDay project is to promote safe nutritional care worldwide by increasing knowledge, awareness, and nutrition monitoring and to bring attention to the importance of nutritional care for the patient’s recovery.
+The overall objective of the nutritionDay project is to promote healthy nutrition practices worldwide by increasing knowledge, awareness, and nutrition monitoring and to bring attention to the importance of nutritional care for the patient's recovery.
 Further nutritionDay shall raise awareness of the interaction between food intake and recovery.
 Target groups are health care professionals as well as patients, their relatives and political and economical stakeholders.